universe-builders/universe-builders.github.io/void-survivors/design-direction.md

 This page defines the direction of the design for the game Void Survivors.

-This document is a WIP and will be iterated upon during during the Pre-Production, Alpha, and Beta phases of the game's development.
+This document is a WIP and will be iterated upon during during the Pre-Production, Alpha, and Beta phases of the game's development as ideas are tested and validated in playtests.
+See [Development Plan](development-plan) for more info.

 ----